 The Bottom Line

-Cursor remains the best overall AI code editor in 2026 with its combination of codebase context, Composer multi-file editing, and Background Agents.
-But it is not the only strong option.
+Cursor remains the best overall AI editor in 2026 with its combination of codebase context, Composer multi-file editing, and Background Agents.
+But it is no longer the only strong option — and for autonomous work, no longer the obvious one.

 The best Cursor alternative is the one that matches your specific workflow, team size, and priorities.